Click Below For More Information

 Traders of the Lost Art

 Challenges "archaeological teams" to find buried artifacts.
 These artifacts are worth "money," and fortunes can be amassed when teams take the artifacts to any one of a number of "Traders."
-These Traders pay "money" for the artifacts based on a team's ability to correctly answer questions.
+These Traders pay "money" for the artifacts depending upon a team's ability to correctly answer questions.
 A lot of little twists make the adventure a lot of fun and keep people working together on strategy and planning.

-Is a spy mission, in which teams must locate certain places and take specific types of Polaroid pictures.
+Is a spy mission, in which teams must locate certain places and take specific types of pictures.
 In exchange for taking the pictures, teams can collect puzzle pieces from "spies and informants"-- who are located throughout the area.
 These puzzle pieces will form a secret message.
 The final idea behind this activity is that teams discover that they can work together instead of compete against each other.
 Each team's puzzle connects to all the other puzzles to form one gigantic company message.

 "Fog" combines the freedom of a scavenger hunt activity with the fun of team games.
 Each team starts at a different location and has a map to several other sites, which they must get to within a specific period of time.
 At each site, the team has a physical challenge that they must perform in order to earn clues.
 These challenges are mental as well as physical, but do not require athletic ability or being in shape.
 The clues allow team members to figure out the objective of the game and how to "win."
-Communication, strategy, and planning are essential.
+Communication, strategy, and planning are all essential.

 Teaming with Rhythm